Proto-Iroquoian language

-Proto-Iroquoian is the theoretical proto-language of the Iroquoian languages.
-Lounsbury (1961) estimated from glottochronology a time depth of 3,500 to 3,800 years for the split of North and South Iroquoian.
+Proto-Iroquoian is the reconstructed ancestor of the Iroquoian languages.
+In 1961, Floyd Lounsbury estimated from glottochronology a time depth of 3,500 to 3,800 years for the split of North and South Iroquoian.

 At the time of early European contact, French explorers in the 16th century encountered villages along the St. Lawrence River, now associated with the St. Lawrence Iroquoian.
 Other better known northern tribes took over their territory and displaced them, and were later encountered by more French, European and English colonists.
-These tribes included the Huron and Neutral in modern-day Ontario, first encountered by French explorers and traders; the Five Nations of the Iroquois League in Upstate New York and Pennsylvania, and the Erie Nation and Susquehannock peoples in Pennsylvania.
+These tribes included the Wendat and Neutral in modern-day Ontario, first encountered by French explorers and traders; the Five Nations of the Haudenosaunee League (Iroquois) in Upstate New York and Pennsylvania, and the Erie Nation and Susquehannock peoples in Pennsylvania.

 Southern speakers of Iroquoian languages ranged from the Cherokee in the Great Smoky Mountains, to the Tuscarora and Nottoway in the interior near the modern Virginia/North Carolina border.

 Subdivisions

 The Iroquoian languages are usually divided into two main groups: Southern Iroquoian (Cherokee) and Northern Iroquoian (all others) based on the great differences in vocabulary and modern phonology.
 Northern Iroquoian is further divided by Lounsbury and Mithun into Proto-Tuscarora-Nottoway and Lake Iroquoian.
-Julian (2010) does not believe Lake Iroquoian to be a valid subgrouping.
+Julian does not believe Lake Iroquoian to be a valid subgrouping.

 History of studies

-Isolated studies were done by Chafe (1977a), Michelson (1988), and Rudes (1995).
+Isolated studies were done by Wallace Chafe, Karin Michelson, and Blair Rudes.
 There have also been several works of internal reconstruction for daughter languages, in particular Seneca and Mohawk.
-A preliminary full reconstruction of Proto-Iroquoian was not provided until Charles Julian's (2010) work.
+A preliminary full reconstruction of Proto-Iroquoian was not provided until Charles Julian's work in 2010.